Stock Market Cycles

-Globalization + Computerization = Tzunamization. (added October 2008)
+MF7: Globalization + Computerization = Tsunamization.
+Added 9 October 2008.

-* Keep your nerves steady as the nerves are the most important part of your body, when it comes to the Game.
+* Keep your nerves steady, since nerves are the most important part of your body when it comes to the Game.

-* The Game has rules - patterns, graphs, math. formulas, logic, psychology and chance - but no one knows what they are for sure.
+* The Game has rules - patterns, graphs, mathematical formulas, logic, psychology and chance - but no one knows what they are for sure.

 So you are free to choose your own strategy.
 Your personality will dictate it for you.

-* Everybody has his own mix of profit-loving and risk-hating.
+* Everybody has their own mix of profit-loving and risk-hating.

 The methods are not competitive but complementary and each method is useful in its own time.

-* Cyclic Analysis (Dow, Elliot, Fibonacci, Gann, Hurst and Speculative Cycles) are the tools to find the timing and the pricing of the market.
+* Cyclic Analysis provides the tools (Dow, Elliot, Fibonacci, Gann, Hurst and Speculative Cycles) to find the timing and the pricing of the market.

-* Fundamentals Analysis is the way to identify countries, sectors, branches, and groups to invest in.
+* Fundamental Analysis is the way to identify countries, sectors, branches, and groups to invest in.

-* Security Analysis is the method to identify the stocks that are under or over valued (good or bad buying).
+* Security Analysis is the method to identify the stocks that are under- or overvalued (good or bad purchasing).

-* Technical Analysis is the way, in the short run, to find the good/bad, buy/sell, price.
+* Technical Analysis is the way, in the short run, to find the good or bad buy/sell price.

 ►If you don't believe in the predictability of the market, or have no time to manage your portfolio, buy Index Funds or Bonds.